never-m1nd/Telegram-Bot/README.md

 # tg_exhchange_rate_bot
-Telegram bot на Python, через который можно узнать курсы валют в Беларусбанке.
+Telegram bot written in python which provides exchange rates in Belarusbank.